Is disability insurance worth it?

 Group disability insurance through your work or an association

 Your company may offer STD or LTD insurance as part of your employee benefits package.
-And if you’re self-employed?
+And if you're self-employed?
 You may be able to get disability insurance through a professional association.
-Either way, group disability insurance can be an excellent choice: The premium is typically lower than for an individual policy because the company or association is buying for a large group of people.
-In addition, your HR department (or the association’s management) will likely have more expertise and leverage than an individual would to negotiate favorable terms.
+Either way, group disability insurance can be an excellent choice: The premium is typically lower than for an individual policy because the company or association buys for a large group of people.
+In addition, your HR department (or the association's management) will likely have more expertise and leverage than an individual would to negotiate favorable terms.
 They will also act on your behalf to ensure the insurance company's financial stability (more on that below).

 An added benefit to getting a policy through your employer is that they may also subsidize a portion of the premiums, further lowering your cost.
 On the other hand, because the company or association is effectively “buying in bulk,” you will probably have less opportunity to tailor the policy to your needs.
 If the premiums are paid with pre-tax dollars (which is common), then any benefit you receive down the road will typically be taxed.
 If an employer pays for the coverage, the benefits will be taxable.
 Finally, if you leave the company or association, you'll also lose your coverage in most cases.